sayan0506/DIscriminative-Learning-in-Semantic-Segmentation-on-Cityscape-Dataset/README.md

 ## Implementation:

-The Resnet18 pretrained model was used to do the semantic segmentation task.
+* The Resnet18 pretrained model was used to do the semantic segmentation task using Pytorch.
+* Due to lack of time I couldn't extend the implementation in FastAPI
+* The detailed implementation can be found from the [colab notebook]() along with the documented step by step implementation guide.
+*